By LYNNE FINNERTY

 For the Capital Press

-Lynne Finnerty is the editor of FBNews, the newspaper of the American Farm Bureau Federation.
+Lynne Finnerty is the editor of FBNews, the American Farm Bureau Federation's official newspaper.